FlauschBert/controller_launcher/README.md

 Launch applications with controller using Löve2D.
 Commands for starting applications address windows only.
 The rest works on all desktop based platforms because of Löve2D.

 ## Motivation
 You sit on the sofa with the controller in your hands and want to play.
-The computer stands somewhere else, boots and shows steam big picture mode.
+The computer stands somewhere else, boots and shows Steam Big Picture Mode.
 So far so fine.
-But what if you want to run other games not part of steam big picture mode?
+But what if you want to run other games not part of Steam Big Picture Mode?
 This is about presenting a window with a list of games after system start and auto login.
 Games can be started with a press of a controller button or keyboard key :)

 ## Preparations
 Configure windows to auto login into a user.
-This is what you would do if using steam big picture mode too.
-Instead of starting steam big picture mode we run our Löve2D project.
+This is what you would do if using Steam Big Picture Mode too.
+Instead of starting Steam Big Picture Mode we run our Löve2D project.
 Löve2D has to be installed on the system.
 For Minecraft backup https://www.7-zip.org/ is used.